 These features are all important for different reasons.
 Some are needed for user experience, others help the website rank better in search, and others help you measure your marketing results.

 Let me go ahead and get this one out of the way first.
-It feels wrong even to mention this in this day and time, but we STILL see websites that don’t work well on mobile devices.
-I know you already know this, but just humor me, please.
+It feels wrong to mention this in this day and time, but we STILL see websites that don’t work well on mobile devices.
+I know you already know this, but humor me, please.

 Sometime back in 2015, mobile searches exceeded desktop searches on Google for the first time.
 Because of this, in 2017, Google split its index into separate mobile and desktop indexes.
 This prioritized mobile compatible websites when searches were performed from a mobile device, making it more important than ever to have a mobile compatible website.